 - 60 years of supporting excellent health, safety and environmental management

-- As part of its charitable work, the British Safety Council leads health and safety networking forums for all sectors, and facilitates and promotes best practice in Britain and overseas
+- As part of its charitable work, British Safety Council leads health and safety networking forums for all sectors, and facilitates and promotes best practice in Britain and overseas

 - As a not-for-profit organisation, we use all our resources to reduce risk and prevent injuries in the workplace, across the world.